 Over 15 million people in 160 countries take part in the game of Olympic Handball.
-The Irish Olympic Handball Association (“IOHA”) acts as the NGB for the sport of Olympic handball for the whole island of Ireland.
+Olympic Handball Ireland (“OHI”) acts as the NGB for the sport of Olympic handball for the whole island of Ireland.

-Established in 1975, the IOHA is recognised by the Irish Sports Council, Olympic Council of Ireland, the European Handball Federation and the International Handball Federation as the sole governing body for the sport of Olympic handball in Ireland
+Established in 1975, Olympic Handball Ireland is recognised by the Irish Sports Council, Olympic Council of Ireland, the European Handball Federation and the International Handball Federation as the sole governing body for the sport of Olympic handball in Ireland

 To develop Olympic handball as a visible and vibrant national team sport played at all levels

 Ireland is currently ranked in the third tier of European nations.
-In order to grow the profile of handball in Ireland and Ireland in handball, the IOHA will strategically position itself as a key player in European and Global handball arena by regularly hosting seminars, tournaments and executive meetings.
+In order to grow the profile of handball in Ireland and Ireland in handball, Olympic Handball Ireland will strategically position itself as a key player in European and Global handball arena by regularly hosting seminars, tournaments and executive meetings.
 Ireland is considered a politically neutral and handball capable nation within the EHF and IHF and is a great location.